 The Trust Game Behind the Veil of Ignorance: A Note on Gender Differences

-We analyze gender differences in the trust game in a behind the veil of ignorance design.
+We analyze gender differences in the trust game in a "behind the veil of ignorance" design.
 This method yields strategies that are consistent with actions observed in the classical trust game experiments.
-We observe that, on averge, men and women do not differ in trust, and that women are slightly more trustworthy.
-However, men's strategies are bimodal, peaking at the subgame perfect Nash equilibrium and the Pareto efficient frontier, while women's strategies are single peaked at moderate tranfers.
-Moreover, if a man [woman] exhibits low trust, he [she] is likely to be a money-maximizer [a risk or betrayal averse reciprocator].
+We observe that, on average, men and women do not differ in "trust", and that women are slightly more "trustworthy".
+However, men's strategies are bimodal, peaking at the subgame perfect Nash equilibrium and the Pareto efficient frontier, while women's strategies are single peaked at moderate transfers.
+For a given high level of pro-social preferences, men send more than women.
+This may be linked to men willing to bear more risk than women.

-Keywords: Gender differences, trust game, experiment, strategy method behind the veil of ignorance
+Keywords: trust game, experiment, strategy method behind the veil of ignorance, gender differences

 JEL Classification: C72, C91